 Monroe Township home prices are not only among the most expensive in New Jersey, but Monroe Township real estate also consistently ranks among the most expensive in America.

-Monroe Township is a decidedly white-collar town, with fully 87.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Monroe Township is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Monroe Township who work in office and administrative support (16.08%), management occupations (14.03%), and sales jobs (13.80%).
+Monroe Township is a decidedly white-collar town, with fully 87.30% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Monroe Township is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Monroe Township who work in office and administrative support (14.14%), management occupations (13.10%), and sales jobs (11.76%).

 Also of interest is that Monroe Township has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Monroe Township is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Langs. of India and Spanish.